-First child born following embryo screening with new genome analysis techniqueJuly 7th, 2013 in Genetics /
+First child born following embryo screening with new genome analysis techniqueJuly 7, 2013 in Medicine & Health / Genetics

 The first birth has been achieved following the analysis of embryos using a new genome sequencing technique which promises to revolutionise embryo selection for IVF.
 The technique, which has never before been applied in the screening of embryos, is reported today at the annual meeting of ESHRE by Dr Dagan Wells of the NIHR Biomedical Research Centre at the University of Oxford, UK.

 The analysis technique is known as "next generation sequencing", a powerful method capable of decoding entire genomes.
 Vast quantities of DNA data are produced from each sample tested, simultaneously revealing information on the inheritance of genetic disorders, chromosome abnormalities and mitochondrial mutations.
 Next generation sequencing (NGS) is already revolutionising many areas of genetic research and diagnostics, said Dr Wells, and, when applied to the assessment of embryos, will allow the concurrent analysis of serious inherited disorders and lethal chromosome abnormalities.
 "Next generation sequencing provides an unprecedented insight into the biology of embryos," said Dr Wells.

 The identification of an embryo destined to implant in the uterus and form a pregnancy remains the holy grail of IVF.
 On average, only around 30% of embryos currently selected for transfer actually implant.
 The reason for this high failure rate is unknown, but the prime suspects are unidentified genetic or chromosomal defects.
 Several genetic screening methods have been introduced over the past decade, but all have been shown to have drawbacks (and have not realised their potential) when tested in randomised clinical trials.
 This new NGS technique developed by Dr Wells and colleagues, however, seems to overcome the major drawbacks of current methods: